Yetangitu/owncloud-apps/README.md

      https://example.com/path/to/owncloud/index.php/apps/files_opds/

 If all goes well, the client should ask for a username and password - enter your Owncloud credentials here (and make sure you use HTTPS!).

+The feed has been tested on these clients:

+ - FBReader on Android: OK
+ - Aldiko on Android: OK
+ - CoolReader on Android: buggy (CoolReader browser adds an extraneous '/' to the URL, probably related to this bug: http://sourceforge.net/p/crengine/bugs/267/)
+ - KyBook on iOS: OK
+ - Marvin on iOS: OK
+ - eBook Search on iOS: browsing works, downloading does not (401 error, 'Unauthorised')

 files_reader
 ------------